planetfederal/workshops/workshops/geogig/doc/source/index.rst

    psql --version
    geogig --help

-If either of these two commands yield and error, check your ``PATH`` settings.
+If either of these two commands yield an error, please check your ``PATH`` settings.

+.. todo:: Do we talk about the memory problems that result in "Error occurred during initialization of VM / Could not reserve enough space for object heap"?
+Need to reduce memory usage if so: -Xmx2G --> -Xmx1G

 Topics covered
 --------------